Spudgee/nc150-tool/README.md

     ```

 ## Usage
-The program presents a menu-driven interface.
-Navigate through the options by entering the appropriate numbers.
+The program features a menu-driven interface.
+Navigate through the options by typing the appropriate number.

 ### Main Menu
 1. **Download Manager**: Download NeetCode 150 explanation videos.